KafayatAkinwande/Product-Performance-And-User-Journey-Analysis/README.md

 - Include product images and direct checkout link - Show exact items left in cart with prices and "Complete Purchase" button going straight to checkout.
 - Test incentive in final email - A/B test with vs. without 10% discount in 72-hour email to measure incremental conversion vs. margin impact.

-### 5.b Activation Rate
+### 5.b 7-Day Activation Rate

+Users who do not purchase in the first 7 days are very unlikely to convert later.
+The first week is the make-or-break window.
+If we do not win them early, we lose them.

 #### Scale Direct-to-Cart Acquisition Channels (12% Activation Rate)
 - Direct-to-Cart users activate at 12%, more than double Traditional Browsers at 5%.
 Growing this segment from 2.5% to 5% of traffic delivers disproportionate activation gains.
 This can be achieved by expanding **email product campaigns**, **increasing social commerce product tagging**, and **implementing influencer affiliate program**.
-- Expected impact : A growth in Direct-to-Cart segment from 40K to 80K users monthly,  at 12% activation = 9,600 activated users vs current 4,900 : A 4,700 incremental activations resulting in additional revenue.

 #### Optimize First-Hour Conversion Experience
 - 80% of Day 0 purchases occur within 1 hour of first arrival.
 This impulse window represents the highest-conversion opportunity but also the highest-friction risk.
-This can be optimised through the **implementation of exit-intent intervention**, **reduced checkout friction**, **optimized mobile experience**.
+It should be well protected.
+It can be optimised through the **implementation of exit-intent intervention**, **reduced checkout friction**, **optimized mobile experience**.

-- Expected impact Increasing Day 0 conversion rate by 10% (from 80% to 88% of 7-day activations concentrated on Day 0) = 5,800
+### 5.c 90-Day Cohort Retention

 ## 90 DAY RETENTION RATE
 **What This Means Strategically**